vishalbasra/vishalbasra.github.io/_posts/2017-08-20-File-Sharing-detailed.md

      - a '-a' means add, so if you do `smbpasswd -a vader` it'll fail because vader does not have a linux user ID account.
 Thus, In this way(stand-alone) samba requires the users to be existing as a linux UID first.

   - To look at the `TDB` database file directly isn't possible because it's a binary file, but the file can be viewed with a program called `pdbedit`
-    - Use it like this `pdbedit -Lw fred`
+    - Use it like this `pdbedit -Lw vader`
     - The format of the file is like`username:LinuxUID:LAN manager password hash: windows NT password hash: <some flags like U meanning a regular user account> : time of the user creation`

   - All this is controlled and managed in the `TDBSAM` database and that database's file is controlled by the 'PRIVATE_DIR' and to check that, run